huzaifarehman1/BusinessSuccess_Predictor/README.md

 # BusinessSuccess_Predictor
-this is a Bayesian network that predicts the probabbility of your businuess success
+this is a Bayesian network that predicts the probability of your businuess success

 ## Note: